herfemp/BdmDrivers/README.md

 and start writing from 0 to 0x400FF

 The loader is aware of that shadow is smaller than the buffer and will only write 256 bytes in the last transfer

+Stay tuned..
+I named it driverS for a reason :)